tejlibre/ActionFPS-Book/glossary.md

 An award given to a player for reaching a target, such as playing 100 hours.

-## ActionFPS

-A game and portal combining "ActionFPS Game" and "ActionFPS Portal".

 ## ActionFPS Game

 An open source multiplayer first-person shooter game based on AssaultCube.